srajesh636/React-Calendar/README.md

 ### React Calendar

 #### Description :
-Made With Zero Custom Css , Complete Bootstrao out of the box , Real Calendar by use date methods.Optimized the performance using Pure Components , memo , redux , functional components .
+Made With Zero Custom Css , Complete Bootstrap out of the box , Real Calendar by use date methods.Optimized the performance using Pure Components , memo , redux , functional components .

 #### Steps To Run the project :